polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

 ## Prior Art and References

-This project was developed as Polkadot Treasury grant; relevant development links are located in [metadata-offline-project](https://github.com/Alzymologist/metadata-offline-project) repository.
+This project was developed upon a Polkadot Treasury grant; relevant development links are located in [metadata-offline-project](https://github.com/Alzymologist/metadata-offline-project) repository.

 ## Unresolved Questions